RIPE NCC Data Protection Report

 - Make the “mnt-by:” attribute mandatory for all objects (see section 3.2.2)

-- Create and make enforceable the RIPE Database Terms and Conditions that, among other things, specify the purpose for the processing of personal data in the RIPE Database (see section 3.2.3)
+- Create and make enforceable the RIPE Database Terms and Conditions, which, among other things, specify the purpose for the processing of personal data in the RIPE Database (see section 3.2.3)

 - Introduce a procedure for the removal of personal data from the RIPE Database at the request of the Data Subject (see section 3.2.4)

-- Automated removal of any unreferenced personal data from the RIPE Database (see section 3.2.5)
+- Automate removal of any unreferenced personal data from the RIPE Database (see section 3.2.5)